Topical Steroid Withdrawal warriors,

 People tend to wash too much nowadays being swayed by prevailing trends with CM and advertisements but we don’t need to use soap or shampoo when you take a shower since dry skin is a little more difficult to get dirty than normal skin.
 If you really want to use it, use soap bars but not liquid body soap.
-To make it liquid, they have to use surface-active agent, that is a petrochemical product.
+To make it liquid, they have to use a surface-active agent, which is a petrochemical product.
 It is obvious that is not good for your skin.
 Liquid soap remains ‘in’ your skin even if you believe you washed it away.
-Use soap bar instead of shampoo if you really want to do it.
+Use a soap bar instead of shampoo if you really want to do it.

 Once you stopped using Topical Steroids, Not to Moisturize at the same time is VERY important.
 You have to do it thoroughly.

 Do not wear too many clothes.
 It also can be moisturizers.
 Even if you got disorders of thermoregulation like freezing cold sensation due to TSW, try to wear less clothing.
 I used to wear cotton loose-fitting T-shirts and thin cotton short pants that doctors recommend in the hospital.